 General Elections (elections to the UK Parliament) take place every 5 years.

-The next General Election will be in May 2020.
+The next General Election will be on 8 June 2017.

 To vote in a General Election you must:

 - be 18 or over on the day of the election (‘polling day’)

 - be a British, Irish or Commonwealth citizen

 - be resident at an address in the UK (or a British citizen living abroad who has been registered to vote in the UK in the last 15 years)